 What did help Decker get over playing baseball was something he never imagined; coaching girls’ softball.

 “Once ball was done, what are you going to do?
 They really helped me get through everything.
-They were 12 years old when we started, and now they are 16.
+They were 12 years old when we started and now are 16.

 “Becoming a mentor for them like so many people did for me.
 I started a training facility and tried to grow it and coach softball.
-I did a little bit of baseball, but right now, the main focus is with women’s sports and helping them grow.”
+I did a little bit of baseball, but right now, the main focus is with women’s sports and helping them.”

 Robertson made his major league debut with the Texas Rangers, days after the Padres traded him for cash considerations in 2014.
-He logged big league time with the Los Angeles Angels, Seattle Mariners and Cleveland in parts of each of the next three years.
-After a year in the independent American Association, he hung up his cleats at 33 after 12 years of professional baseball.
+He logged big league time with the Los Angeles Angels, Seattle Mariners, and Cleveland in parts of each of the next three years.
+After a year in the independent American Association, he hung up his cleats after 12 years of professional baseball.

 “I don’t know what else I could have done, so that made it easy.
 Going into coaching and returning to Oregon State was great.
-I was an undergraduate assistant and learned the day-in and day-out tasks of coaching; what I did and didn’t like, along with picking up new skills that helped point me in the right direction.”
+I was an undergraduate assistant and learned the day-in and day-out tasks of coaching, what I did and didn’t like, and picking up new skills that helped point me in the right direction.”

 “The way that they come together and battle together, it’s hard not to get emotional when talking about them,” said Robertson after the championship game to the Keizer Times.
 “It is something that I will never forget.”

-Both Decker and Robertson have been able to release the hold that baseball had on their lives by doing for others what people did for them; working to get people to the next level.
+Both Decker and Robertson have been able to release baseball’s hold on their lives by doing for others what people did for them, working on getting people to the next level.

 “So yeah, these girls got me over to the next part of my life,” said Decker.
-“To me, working with them became much more than just about sports, but all parts of their lives and being able to make a difference in those lives made a big difference in mine.”
+“Working with them became much more than just about sports, but all parts of their lives, and being able to make a difference in those lives made a big difference in mine.”